 Please respect the following style and spelling rules when you submit a story to the Atlantic Sentinel.

-Spell out numbers up to 21 as well as large round numbers.
-For example: More than sixty million Americans voted for Mitt Romney in the 2012 election, giving him 206 electoral votes.
+- Spell out numbers up to 21 as well as large round numbers.
+For example: More than sixty million Americans voted for Mitt Romney in 2012, giving him 206 electoral votes.

-For percentages, use numerals and spell out “percent.”
+- For percentages, use numerals and spell out “percent.”
 Omit the 0 if less.
-For example: Britain’s economy contracted .3 percent in the last three months of 2012.
+For example: The Italian economy contracted .3 percent.

-Capitalize all words in the title except: and, but, for, or, articles and prepositions.
+- Capitalize all words in the title (but not subtitle) except: and, but, for, or, articles and prepositions.

-Avoid hyphens where possible.
+- Avoid hyphens if possible.
 For example: policymaker, not policy-maker.

-Do not use the serial comma before the conjunction in a series.
+- Do not use the serial (or Oxford) comma before the conjunction in a series.
 For example: Germany, France and Italy are the three largest economies in the eurozone.

 - Abbreviations and acronyms usually do not require periods.
 For example: CEO.